ivholmlu/DynamicNNBuilder/README.md

 ## Setting Up a Python Virtual Environment

-This guide will walk you through the process of setting up a virtual environment for this project using Python 3.9.12.
+This guide will walk you through the process of setting up a virtual environment for this project using Python >= 3.9.12.
+During developement Python 3.9.12 was used.

 ### Prerequisites

-- Ensure you have Python 3.9.12 installed on your system.
+- Ensure you have >=Python 3.9.12 installed on your system.

 ### Creating and Activating the Virtual Environment